crynimar/Bejewled/README.md

 ### How do I get set up? ###

 Clone repository and use Unity 2019.4.10f1
+On Unity, open the Scene named "Main" under Assets/Scenes

 ### Who do I talk to? ###